niklongstone/open-data-sample/README.md

-The Open Data Sample project, wants to provide several sample data in an organized way.
+The Open Data Sample project wants to provide different sample data in an organized way.
-It's composed by several text/plain files with new line separated data in different languages.
+It's composed by several text/plain files with newline separated data in many languages.
 The project follows some specification standards to assure the overall quality.

 ####Standards:
  - The file name must be lowercase;